Improve the environment in the welding cells and on the manufacturing floor

 Improved work environment

-Welding operators at Chandler Equipment appreciate the more comfortable working environment they notice since the new systems were installed.
+Welding operators at Chandler Equipment appreciate the more comfortable working environment they notice since installing the new fume extraction solutions.

 “It’s night and day.
 It never gets smoky in here at all,” Reed says.
 “Normally, if you’re in an enclosed shop and you have 19 to 20 welders going, it gets smoky no matter what you do.
 This is taking care of all of it.
 We haven’t had any problems with breathing smoke since we got them.”

-In addition to improved air quality, employees also notice the quiet operation of the system, which helps reduce noise levels in the shop.
+In addition to improved air quality, employees also notice the quiet operation of the system.

 “A lot of other ventilation systems I’ve seen, when you turn it on you can’t hear over it at all,” Reed says.
 “These, once you turn them on, you hear them when they first start up, but after that you don’t really notice them.
 It’s running right now, and we’re standing next to it talking.”